 - Any other prescribed policing functions.

-Who is on a Police Service Board?
+Who is on a PSB?

 The municipal board shall be composed of five members unless the municipality passes a resolution to change the number of members